code-openness/code-openness.github.io/teamOne/Quality.md

 nav_order: 1
 ---

-### Quality of the data set
+# Quality of the data set

-The quality of the data set can be measured by its completeness and consistency.
-In some columns, many entries were missing.
-Because filling the missing data would take some time and we only have a limited and short project time, the completeness of the data set was neglected and the existing data were checked for consistency.
-For this purpose, the complete data set was examined and the inconsistencies of the individual columns were corrected.
-Under inconsistencies, for example, you can imagine different spellings for the same entry, or different number systems for a column.
-In other words, a column must have formatting in itself and not different ones.
-An example: we found the word "Öko" in the following spellings: Oeko, oeko, Öko, öko.
+Data set quality is measured in its completeness and consistency.
+The tabular data set was received within a CSV file and roughly analyzed.
+Consequently, it was discovered that some columns lacked multiple entries.
+Due to the limited time available for this project, and the extensive time necessary to fill-in missing data, which was often unavailable, data completeness was omitted.
+Instead, the existing data were checked for consistency by examining and correcting inconsistencies in the individual columns.
+Inconsistencies can include different spellings for the same entry, or different number systems for a column.
+In other words, a column must have one unified formatting in itself and not several.
+For example, we found the word "Öko" in the following spellings: Oeko, oeko, Öko, and öko.
 Another example is the names of the authors.
-These were either written out in full or the first name was abbreviated.
-Such and other inconsistencies were then cleaned up using self-written scripts or using OpenRefine.
-OpenRefine is an open source application that allows you to determine the differences using different algorithms and thus combine the entries of a column into clusters.
-In addition, entries that occurred in duplicate have been deleted.
+These were either written out in full or with the first name abbreviated.
+These inconsistencies and others were then cleaned up using self-written scripts and OpenRefine.
+OpenRefine is an open-source application that allows the determination of anomalies using different algorithms and thus combine the entries of a column into clusters.
+Additionally, entries that occurred in duplicate were removed.
 After all, columns had been checked and cleaned, the data set could be adapted to the data model.
-Furthermore, a guideline was written for future datasets, to what extent consistency can be taken into account when creating such datasets and what would possibly facilitate further work.
+Furthermore, a guideline was written for future datasets describing to what extent consistency can be taken into account when creating such datasets and what would possibly facilitate further work.

 [Scripts to clean up](https://github.com/code-openness/Data/tree/master/handlers){: .btn .btn-green }